CarsFast Car Loans

 |Credit rating||Credit Score||Interest Rate|

 |Poor||300-559||15% (there are some lenders that may approve a score under 560)||$715.52||$23,023.99|

 Comparing car loan interest rates offered by different banks, credit unions and online lenders is critical to finding the deal that’s best for you.

-Finding the best car loan interest rates involve doing research and comparing lenders.
+Finding the best car loan rates in Canada involve doing research and comparing lenders.
 The following tips can help you find a low interest rate on your next car loan – and save you thousands of dollars in the long run.

 A few different factors help lenders determine the car loan interest rates you’ll be offered.
 The more well-rounded your application, the better your chances of scoring a low rate.
 Although there are many factors that may play a role in your interest rate, these are the four main points lenders consider when reviewing your application:

 You may see dealerships advertising 0% financing on their cars.
 With 0% financing, you buy the car at the agreed-on price, and then make monthly payments on the principal of the car with no interest for a set number of months.
 However, keep these points in mind:

 The cost of your car loan will depend on your interest rate and loan term.
 Use the car loan monthly payment calculator to find out how your interest rate and the length of your loan term affect your monthly payments and total interest charged.